 Spaghetti served in a decadent creamy garlic sauce topped with pan-seared brown butter scallops makes the perfect date-night-dinner for two!

-You bet your bottom dollar we’re starting February off with a stunner.
+You bet your bottom dollar we’re starting February off with a seafood stunner.

 STUNN-ER.
 Like, blow this Valentine’s Day out of the water.
 Or most-epic Galentine’s celebration that’s ever existed.
 Or the best kind of self-love.